mitthhuu3110/algorithms/README.md

 # Data structures & Algorithms

+> Include the following block for each and everycode for running it locally.
 #include <bits/stdc++.h>

 Covering all the datastructures and algorithms for intervew prep & also for improving problem solving skills.